• Default font size

 A:

-This is a formal declaration that the account holder makes in connection with his/her tax residence.
+This is a formal declaration that the account holder and controlling person make in connection with his/her tax residence.

-According to the due diligence procedures set out in the Amendment Ordinance (which are based on the international standard required), self-certifications would be required from account holders for all new accounts (i.e. accounts opened on or after 1 January 2017).
-As for pre-existing accounts (i.e. accounts opened before 1 January 2017), if a reporting financial institution has doubts about the tax residence of an account holder, it can seek a self-certification from the account holder to verify its tax residence.
+According to the due diligence procedures under the IRO, which are based on the international standard required, self-certifications would be required from account holders and controlling persons for all new accounts (i.e. accounts opened on or after 1 January 2017).
+As for pre-existing accounts (i.e. accounts opened before 1 January 2017), if a reporting financial institution has doubts about the tax residence of an account holder or a controlling person, it can seek a self-certification from the account holder or controlling person to verify his/her tax residence.
 Please also see Item 7 below.

-If the account holder has doubts about his/her tax residence, he/she may consider seeking professional advice.
+If the account holder or controlling person has doubts about his/her tax residence, he/she may consider seeking professional advice.

-An account holder who knowingly or recklessly provides a statement that is misleading, false or incorrect in a material particular in making a self-certification to a reporting financial institutions is liable on conviction to a fine at level 3 ($10,000).
+An account holder or a controlling person who knowingly or recklessly provides a statement that is misleading, false or incorrect in a material particular in making a self-certification to a reporting financial institutions is liable on conviction to a fine at level 3 ($10,000).
 IRD may check the details of the self-certification, if necessary.

 back to top